Crystal Palace Chairman Steve Parish has unveiled ambitious plans to redevelop Selhurst Park, creating a new Crystal Palace for a new era.

-Plans will be submitted to Croydon Council in January and, subject to planning permission being granted, work would begin in the next 12 months.
 The project is likely to take up to three years to complete.
 The existing Main Stand will remain in full operational use throughout the build process, minimising the impact on the stadium capacity in the coming seasons.

 The inspiration for the project is the club’s rich heritage and its roots in South London.
 The original Crystal Palace – a huge glass house built on a cast-iron frame and considered an architectural marvel - was moved to Sydenham Hill in 1854, after being showcased in Hyde Park for the Great Exhibition of 1851.
 When the club was founded in 1905 it played its matches inside the historic Palace grounds, which hosted early FA Cup Finals.